KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 -  You will need to create a patron account with this category for each partner library.

 -  Each library must have an email address as this will be the mechanism for sending the inter-library loan request.
-The notice template is ILL_PARTNER_REQ and the text can be customised from :ref:`Notices & slips <notices-and-slips-label>` in the Tools module.
+The notice template is ILL_PARTNER_REQ and the text can be customized from :ref:`Notices & slips <notices-and-slips-label>` in the Tools module.

 You can now use the 'Place request with partners' option when processing requests.

 ..
 Note::
-   If you have enabled the :ref:`ILLCheckAvailability` preference enabled you can use plugins to search the catalogues of your partner libraries using Z39.50 prior to confirming the request with a partner.
+   If you have enabled the :ref:`ILLCheckAvailability` preference enabled you can use plugins to search the catalogs of your partner libraries using Z39.50 prior to confirming the request with a partner.

 .. _circulating-ILL-material-label: